bibinvasudev/maritime/README.md

-3. For Sataelite communication Maersk uses "Network in a box device" (NIB) SSI =>star solution international provides NIB Device
+3. For Sataelite communication Maersk uses "Network in a box device" (NIB) SSI(star solution international) provides NIB Device

 4. They use eSIM - so it will automatically switch